Horizon West

 When exiting the traffic roundabout, please note that there are no sidewalks along the east and west driveways.
 Motorists must share the road with cyclists and pedestrians!

 Aside from the two charcoal BBQ grills in the large pavilion, open fires in the park are strictly prohibited.
-The park has 100+ acres of dry grass and brush during the winter season, along with typically stronger winds.
-One stray spark or cinder landing on dry brush could have disastrous consequences.
+One stray spark or cinder, landing on dry brush, could have disastrous consequences.

 Newly paved vehicle access from Hamlin Groves Trail.